iamhasanimam/Infrastructure-Management/Vmware Esxi Setup/03. vmware_esxi_setup/README.md

-# Enterprise-Grade RDS Infrastructure on ESXi with RDGW-RDCB and DC
+# Enterprise-Grade DaaS Infrastructure on ESXi with RDGW-RDCB and DC

 ## Objective